gramineproject/contrib/Curated-Apps/workloads/tensorflow-serving/README.md

-# Gramine Curated tensorflow-serving
+# Gramine Curated TensorFlow Serving
-In the following two sections, we explain how a GSC image for the tensorflow-serving can be built and how the image can be executed.
+In the following two sections, we explain how a GSC image for the TensorFlow Serving can be built and how the image can be executed.
 [Prerequisites](https://github.com/gramineproject/contrib/tree/master/Curated-Apps/README.md) for
 both the phases are assumed to be met.

-## Build a confidential compute image for tensorflow-serving
+## Build a confidential compute image for TensorFlow Serving
 Execute the below commands on the VM.

 1. Clone the Gramine Contrib repository and move to the Curated-Apps folder: